jcai849/jcai849.github.io/research/architecture.md

 The middle layer defines the nodes and interactions between them, using an emulated HTTP, with the lower orcv layer as its mechanism of communication.
 The three nodes defined by this layer are the client, the worker, and the locator.

 The client is the master node that the user interfaces with directly, and the main task of the client is to push individual chunks as data, to request remote calls on that data, and to pull the results of remote calls.
 In order to push, remote compute, and pull, it connects to worker nodes, relaying the message for them to work on.
 In order to connect to worker nodes, it has to know where they are located, given by their address and port.

-Managing the knowledge of locations is the role of the locator service, which serves as a remote database of addresses.
+Managing the knowledge of locations is the role of the locator service, which serves as a singular central database of addresses.
 Existence as a node in the distributed system is synonymous with having a location stored in the locator service.
 The locator service also performs the slightly orthogonal task of determining which chunks of data exist at what locations.